build a culture of collaboration, trust, and evidence

 Focused on the intended learning, not the intended doing.
 That is, they are phrased as statements about the skills or knowledge students will develop as opposed to what students will complete (e.g., “I can describe the ideal habitat for a polar bear” vs. “I can write a paragraph about the habitat of a polar bear”).

 Matched to the cognitive process demanded of students (e.g., knowledge, reasoning, skill).

-These are two ways to use learning targets.
-Sometimes you use them to guide students when you know they will need a roadmap.
-Other times you let them grapple and unpack the learning target after the lesson in order to help them metacognitively reflect after the lesson.
+Learning targets can be used in two ways.
+Sometimes educators use them to guide students when they know they will need a roadmap.
+Other times, teachers can let students grapple and unpack the learning target after the lesson in order to help them metacognitively reflect after the lesson.
 Learning targets can both be an aim as well as a tool for reflection.